Frank Miclash: Politics

 He was elected to the Ontario legislature in the 1987 provincial election, defeating New Democrat Doug Miranda by just over 1,000 votes in the riding of Kenora.
 The Liberal Party won a landslide majority in this election.
 Miclash was appointed as a parliamentary assistant in 1988–89.

 In the 1990 election the Liberals were defeated by New Democratic Party, although Miclash defeated Miranda a second time by 331.
 Miclash served as chief opposition whip in 1991–92, and was easily re-elected in the 1995 election.
 He supported Dwight Duncan for the Liberal Party leadership in 1996.

-The province's boundaries were radically altered in 1996, such that Miclash's Kenora riding was merged with the Rainy River of NDP leader Howard Hampton as Kenora—Rainy River.
+The province's electoral boundaries were radically altered in 1996, such that Miclash's Kenora riding was merged with the Rainy River of NDP leader Howard Hampton as Kenora—Rainy River.
 As such, the two MPPs were forced to face each other in the 1999 provincial election.
 Despite retaining strong support in the Kenora area, Miclash was unable to match Hampton's name recognition; Hampton won the election by just over 3,000 votes.